 Boost Your Metabolism for New Year

 Whether you’re trying to lose weight or just wanting to maintain your sleek physique, boosting your metabolism to a higher rate is always a good idea.
-There are several ways to give your metabolism an extra push—including exercising early in the day—but eating can also be a factor in its elevation.
+There are several ways to boost your metabolism — including exercising early in the day — but eating can also be a factor in its elevation.

-Here are foods that have been shown to help give your metabolism a boost and get you on your way to a fitter you.
+Here are foods that have been shown to help boost your metabolism and get you on your way to a fitter you.